 When it comes to recreation and lifestyle, there is only the best of the best available in Bridle Path, Toronto.
 The York Mills Plaza located at Bayview Avenue and York Mills Road may look like any other plaza.
 However, this plaza sells imported cigars, Cartier eyeglasses, designer lingerie, rare vintage wines and much more.
 There is also the famous Bayview Village Shopping Centre for those who love gourmet restaurants and designer clothing.

 The Bridle Path is a neighbourhood that must be seen to truly appreciate its grandeur.
-If you are looking to learn more about the neighbourhood to see if it is the right fit for you in the next chapter of your life, please feel free to message me here.
+If you are looking to learn more about the neighbourhood to see if it is the right fit for you in the next chapter of your life, please feel free to reach out.
 I would love to show you what the Bridle Path has to offer!